cbaggers/talk-20170313-khronos-cepl/README.md

 It has dependencies on some libraries which are here on github but not in quicklisp (for good reason, they are not in the right shape yet) and use a few functions that aren't exported yet, but whatever, it did the job and you've had enough reading about how I disavow this code :p

 Enjoy!

+## License

+All code herin is Licensed under the GPLv3 (see the LICENSE file)

+The pngs were just taken from google image searches, I don't own them and sadly didn't note down who I should credit.
+I'll get better at that next time.